-Spend springtime evenings in Hempstead House, discovering the world of wine in a new eight-session course, led by Mike Douglass of Post Wine & Spirits.
+Join us for six evenings in Hempstead House to discover the world of wine in a new six-session course, led by Mike Douglass of Post Wine & Spirits.
 Whether you are knowledgeable about wines and wine production, or new to the subject, this comprehensive program will enrich your appreciation of wine, and also give you the necessary expertise to choose fine wine at home, in restaurants, and when traveling.
+This course is also an excellent follow-up to the first series offered in 2018.

 Each session (7 – 9 PM) covers the wines of one or more regions around the world.
 Mike will share their histories, with fascinating stories about the pioneers and personalities involved, many of whom Mike knows personally.
 We will delve into the important grape varieties of each region – what makes them unique and desirable – and we will identify key producers, vineyards, and wineries as well as best values and current vintage reports.
 Participants will sample a cross section of the regions, approximately eight different wines per class.
 Notable wine experts will join as guest speakers.
 See the detailed course “Itinerary” below.